player-eric/CoverYourNose/README.md

 ### Nose+MaskDetector

-Ensemble of a HAAR-based nose detector an a pretrained SSD mask detector
+Ensemble of a HAAR-based nose detector an a pretrained SSD model for mask detection.

-The pretrained CNN comes from [AIZOOTech/FaceMaskDetection](https://github.com/AIZOOTech/FaceMaskDetection).
-The local copy of the model can be found [here](NoseDetector+MaskDetector/MainModel.py).
+A local copy of the architecture of this model can be found [here](NoseDetector+MaskDetector/MainModel.py).

 ### FlaskServers